 Juvenile probation officers continue to enhance their cognitive-behavioral intervention skills.
 All community supervision juvenile probation officers have been trained in the Effective Practices in Community Supervision (EPICS) model.
 Developed by the University of Cincinnati, EPICS enables probation officers to provide small but effective doses of evidence-based interventions during their direct contacts with youth.
-In 2020, EPICS was modified to be delivered virtually.
 In addition to EPICS, probation officers are trained in several evidence-based interventions and practices, including Four Core Competencies and Brief Intervention Tools (BITS).